45+ Gorgeous Bullet Journal Weekly Spreads To Try Right Now

 I like that in this weekly I actually had enough space to write a full-on to-do list.

-A weekly to-do list is something I always love having on my spread and sometimes if it’s one page weekly there is just no space for it.
+A weekly to-do list is something I always love having on my spread, and sometimes, if it's one page weekly, there is just no space for it.

 I think not many things will fit on this page, but it does look amazing.
+It's probably a good idea for a bit of a chill week.

 What a gentle weekly spread with those soft pink colors.